 Some of Our Completed Projects

 Former projects include the 1000 Buddhas which are all placed in the altar of the new gompa.
 It took five years to complete, and they were all blessed by Khensur Rinpoche Lobsang Tenzin during his visit to Nalanda in October 2008.
 Future projects include large statues of Maitreya and Lama Tsongkhapa for the main gompa.

 Another project of our workshop is the large Tara statue made by Bertrand Cayla which, which is now at Osel Ling in Spain.
 Lama Zopa Rinpoche has said that this Tara will be famous in the years to come.
 The original can now be found at our sister centre Institute Vajra Yogini.

-ordering your mould
+How to order your mould

-Everything you need to know about ordering from our workshop and also a list of our available moulds.
+Everything you need to know about ordering from our workshop and also a list of our available moulds: